 - Be an active part of the therapeutic process.
 By doing so, you are drastically heightening the likelihood that your loved one will be successful in treatment.

-Why Consider Our Self-Harm Treatment Program
+Why Consider Our Self-Harm Treatment Center

 Once an individual has found a sense of solace in the act of self-harm, it can be exceedingly difficult for him or her to stop the behaviors.
 However, there are countless negative consequences that can result from these actions, and the longer that the behaviors persist, the more detrimental the consequences can be.
 Depending on the methods that one uses to inflict pain onto him or herself, the physical damage can vary.
 Things such as permanent scarring, irreversible tissue damage, nerve damage, and the onset of permanent numbness or weakness in certain parts of the body can all result from self-injurious behaviors.
 Additionally, one’s emotional state will inevitably continuously deteriorate the longer that these actions persist.
 The majority of individuals who self-harm will experience chronic feelings of shame and disgust with themselves, their sense of self-worth will drastically decrease, and excessive levels of anxiety and depression can be evoked.
 Most devastatingly, any time an individual engages in the act of self-mutilation, he or she is placing him or herself at risk for unintentionally ending his or her life.
 Fortunately, by seeking the best treatment options at a self-harm hospital, such devastating consequences can be successfully avoided.